2021 Official Rules

 E. In the case of a TIE or TIES between Teams, the tie breaker will be the lowest sum total of the 4 event placement finishes added together (based on a sequential order of finish).

-A. Ten Teams from each Division will participate in the 2018 National Championship.
+A. Ten Teams from each Division will participate in the Shootout.

 B. Teams finishing in the “Top 5” in points in each Divisional “Team of the Year” Race will qualify.